RedMapleTech/machodump/README.md

 # machodump
 Golang tool to dump useful information from a Mach-O binary.
+Read more on our [blog post](https://redmaple.tech/blogs/macho-files/).

 Uses the library [Go-Macho](https://github.com/blacktop/go-macho) for low-level parsing.